LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:

 👩🏻‍💻 I am a Full-Stack Developer with a focus on Front-End Developer;
-👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about SASS, Javascript, Typescript, Node.Js, React and Python.
+👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about SASS, JavaScript, Typescript, Node.Js, React and Python.

 🎯 My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software.